Tuition and Aid

 Military members—and in some cases their spouses and dependents—qualify for financial assistance covering tuition, housing, and books.
 Azusa Pacific is a Yellow Ribbon University and Military Friendly School, so you can be confident that you’ll receive the benefits and flexibility you need to complete your education.

 APU also provides information on numerous financial aid options for prospective School of Education students.
 Learn more about the aid opportunities available.

 School of Education Alumni Tuition Discounts

-APU’s School of Education offers a 15 percent alumni tuition discount for Azusa Pacific alumni who begin graduate programs during the 2016-17 or 2017-18 academic year.
+APU’s School of Education offers a 15 percent alumni tuition discount for Azusa Pacific alumni starting in a graduate program.

-To qualify for this discount, students must begin their program during the 2016-17 or 2017-18 academic year and maintain continuous enrollment half time for fall and spring terms.
+Students must maintain continuous half-time enrollment for the fall and spring terms.
 Students must be in good academic standing and maintain satisfactory academic progress with a minimum cumulative grade-point average (GPA) of 3.0.
 If qualifications are met, the discount may be renewed each year until graduation.

 Notes on Eligibility: The School of Education’s doctoral program (Ed.D. in Educational Leadership) and the Clear Administrative Services Credential (CASC) program are not eligible for the alumni tuition discount.
 APU doctoral alumni are also not eligible for the School of Education alumni discount.
 Additionally, the alumni discount cannot be combined with other institutional aid, such as School of Education scholarships.
 Students who are eligible for both may to choose to receive either the alumni discount or an APU scholarship.
 Contact Student Financial Services for complete eligibility details.

 Note: This information is current for the 2019-20 academic year; however, all stated academic information is subject to change.
 Please refer to the current Academic Catalog for more information.